williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 date:   2025-03-29 00:24:30 +0000
 ---

-_Precision_ and _recall_ are two important metrics in computer science, but they're pretty general concepts.
-They just describe how good something/someone is at identifying/retrieving stuff.
+_Precision_ and _recall_ are two important metrics in computer science, but they're pretty general concepts. **They just describe how good something/someone is at identifying/retrieving stuff.**

 They're quite simple, yet every explanation is _awful_ for beginners or non-computer people.
-You should not have to memorize formulas or read confusion matrices to understand the gist.
+You should not have to memorize formulas or read confusion matrices to get the gist.

 ![what](/assets/pr-what.png){:.w50}

 # A simple example

-Let's say we have a group of blue and red circles.
+Let's say we have a bunch of red and blue circles.

 ![1](/assets/pr-1.svg){:.w75}

-Our goal is to draw a box that contains as many red circles as possible while including the least amount of blue circles.
+Our goal is to draw a box that contains as many red circles as possible while excluding as many blue circles as possible.
 Let's give it our best shot.

 ![2](/assets/pr-2.svg){:.w75}

-So how "good" is our box at containing red circles?
+So how good is our box at "finding" the red circles?

 Let's figure out the _precision_.
 Our precision here is the ratio of circles in the box that are actually red.
 Out of the 4 circles in the box, 3 are red, so our precision is 3/4 = 75%.